baybars008/Code-Name-Learning-Challenge---365/Months/January/January-15-2024.md

 ```
 #### 19--1.
 In addition, you can automate the process with a crontab structure.
 ```
-Certainly, here is the translation of your text into US English, while preserving the structure and bullet points:

 `crontab` (cron table) is a tool used for time-based job scheduling in Unix and Unix-like operating systems.
 The name "Cron" is derived from "chronos," the Greek word for "time." `crontab` files define the scheduling of scripts and commands that need to be run automatically at regular intervals on the system.

 Key topics related to `crontab` include: